Scientific celebrity: Modern examples

-By 1919, shortly after Albert Einstein published his seminal work on the General Theory of Relativity, Einstein became well-known among the general public around the world.
+By 1919, shortly after Albert Einstein published his seminal work on the General Theory of Relativity, he became well known among the general public around the world.
 By then, experimental data appeared to support Einstein's theories, and this revolutionary new way of thinking of the physical world commanded significant public attention.
 Science historian Abraham Pais wrote, “Einstein, creator of some of the best science of all time, is himself a creation of the media in so far as he is and remains a public figure.”
 Einstein's rise to celebrity status is traceable to November 1919 as major news outlets such as The Times (of London) and The New York Times reported on the scientific breakthroughs.
 Einstein was at times uncomfortable with his celebrity status, as it compromised his privacy.
 However, he used his fame to advance social causes for which he had strong conviction, such as Zionism, nuclear disarmament, civil rights, and pacifism.

 Astronomer Fred Hoyle rose to prominence by 1950, especially in the United Kingdom.
 He hosted a series of radio broadcasts by the BBC entitled, "The Nature of the Universe".
 Hoyle was for a time among the most popular broadcasters in the United Kingdom, and the book version of his radio broadcast was a bestseller.

 In the latter part of the 20th century and early 21st century, cosmologist Stephen Hawking achieved celebrity status.
 This was initially through his research publications on black holes and other aspects of cosmology.
 In 1988, he published A Brief History of Time, which was a book that provided insight into cosmology for the general public.
 Hawking's celebrity status grew rapidly, and his involvement in popular culture was perpetuated through television and radio appearances, biographical books, and being the subject of a movie, The Theory of Everything.
 At times, Hawking suffered from public scrutiny of his private life.

+Brian Cox, British physicist and science presenter, can be considered a living example of a scientific celebrity, as he has presented multiple scientific programs and appeared on different talk shows, such as The Late Show With Stephen Colbert and others.

 Lists of notable English language popularizers of science and of science communicators are available.